Margarita Mocktail Recipe: A Refreshing Lemon Lime Spritz

 Margarita mocktail on a marble table with a green napkin.

-You will truly enjoy how delicious, light and easy this is to make.
+You will truly enjoy how delicious, light, and easy this is to make.
 It also has the perfect balance of citrus and sweetness.
-I originally created this recipe to be a lemon-lime spitz, but as soon as we tasted it, with the salted rim we all screamed, it taste like a margarita!
-So margarita mocktail it became!
+I created this recipe to be a lemon-lime spitz, but as soon as we tasted it with the salted rim, we all screamed, it tasted like a margarita!
+So, the margarita mocktail it became!
 It’s a fun drink that I know you’ll love!

 Mocktails are a great option for any who are avoiding alcohol for any reason or even designated drivers.
-They can be lighter and more refreshing than cocktails, making them a great choice for sipping any time of the year.
+They can be lighter and more refreshing than cocktails, making them an excellent choice for sipping any time of the year.

 So if you’re looking for a refreshing non-alcoholic option for a drink, this recipe is perfect!